Secure CheckoutPersonal information is secured with SSL technology.

 - Provides accessible information to specialists, along with information that will appeal to a general scientific or conservation audience

-Tree kangaroo scholars and practitioners in the fields of conservation biology, zoology, genetics, behavior, captive breeding, wildlife and habitat management, decision makers in governments within tree kangaroo range states and countries, and academics and students, practitioners, managers, and other professionals around the world involved in conservation science
+Tree kangaroo scholars and practitioners in the fields of conservation biology, zoology, genetics, behavior, captive breeding, and wildlife and habitat management; decision makers in governments within tree kangaroo range states and countries; and academics and students, practitioners, managers, and other professionals around the world involved in conservation science

 - No. of pages:

 - © Academic Press 2021